India–Sri Lanka relations: Early history

-According to traditional Sri Lankan chronicles (such as the Dipavamsa) Buddhism was introduced into Sri Lanka in the 4th century BCE by Venerable Mahinda, the son of Indian Emperor Ashoka, during the reign of Sri Lanka's King Devanampiya Tissa.
+According to traditional Sri Lankan chronicles (such as the Dipavamsa) Buddhism was introduced into Sri Lanka in the 4th century BCE by Mahinda, the son of Indian Emperor Ashoka, during the reign of Sri Lanka's King Devanampiya Tissa.
 During this time, a sapling of the Bodhi Tree was brought to Sri Lanka and the first monasteries and Buddhist monuments were established.
 Among these, the Isurumuni-vihaara and the Vessagiri-vihaara remain important centers of worship.
 He is also credited with the construction of the Pathamaka-cetiya, the Jambukola-vihaara and the Hatthaalhaka-vihaara, and the refectory.
 The Pali Canon, having previously been preserved as an oral tradition, was first committed to writing in Sri Lanka around 30 BCE.

 Sri Lanka has the longest continuous history of Buddhism of any Buddhist nation, with the Sangha having existed in a largely unbroken lineage since its introduction in the 4th century.
 During periods of decline, the Sri Lankan monastic lineage was revived through contact with Myanmar and Thailand.
 Periods of Mahayana influence, as well as official neglect under colonial rule, created great challenges for Theravada Buddhist institutions in Sri Lanka, but repeated revivals and resurgences – most recently in the 19th century CE – have kept the Theravada tradition alive for over 2,600 years.

 Tamils in Sri Lanka, had established Hinduism and Tamil language links with South India.
-Nainativu Nagapooshani Amman Temple considered as one Shakthi Peethams.
+Nainativu Nagapooshani Amman Temple considered as one Shakta pitha.
 Koneswaram and Ketheeswaram are considered as only Paadal Petra Sthalangal in Sri Lanka.